-Instead of buying an entire rental property, investors can buy fractionalized shares of an investment property and receive a pro-rata portion of rental income and potential property appreciation, less any expenses and fees.
+Instead of buying an entire rental property, investors can buy fractionalized shares of an investment property and receive a pro-rata portion of rental income and potential property appreciation, less expenses, and fees.

 Arrived takes full operating responsibility for the rental property, including finding and vetting renters, dealing with maintenance, repairs, payment collection, and any ad-hoc tenant requests or concerns.

-Arrived budgets for ongoing operating expenses, both planned and unplanned.
-They maintain a cash buffer equivalent to approximately 2% of the property value that can be used in the case of an unexpected tenant vacancy or expense.
+Arrived also budgets for ongoing operating expenses, both planned and unplanned.
+They maintain a cash buffer equivalent to approximately 2% of the property value that can be used for an unexpected tenant vacancy or expense.

 In addition, Arrived Homes also budgets for expenses like property tax, insurance, and maintenance.
 Expected dividends are quoted net of operating expenses.

-Arrived Homes offers a wide range of long-term rental and vacation properties across the United States and a 5 -7 targeted holding period.
+Arrived Homes offers a wide range of long-term rental and vacation properties across the United States while targeting a 5 -7-year holding period.